Yanfeng-Yang-0316/Conditionally_whitened_generative_models/README.md

 # [Conditionally whitened generative models (CW-Gen)](https://openreview.net/forum?id=GG01lCopSK)

 The codes of Conditionally whitened generative models, accepted by ICLR 2026.
+CW-Gen is a framework that enhances probabilistic time series forecasting by incorporating conditional mean and covariance information into generative models such as diffusion and flow matching.
+More details are available in our paper: https://arxiv.org/abs/2509.20928. :contentReference[oaicite:2]{index=2}

 ## Acknowledgement
 This project builds upon the implementation of [TimeDiff](https://arxiv.org/abs/2306.05043), [SSSD](https://github.com/AI4HealthUOL/SSSD), [Diffusion-TS](https://github.com/Y-debug-sys/Diffusion-TS), [TMDM](https://github.com/LiYuxin321/TMDM), [NsDiff](https://github.com/wwy155/NsDiff), and [FlowTS](https://github.com/UNITES-Lab/FlowTS).
 We sincerely thank the original authors for making their code publicly available.